firasabdelaziz/BankMarketingPrediction/readme.md

 # Bank Marketing Prediction

 Welcome to the **Bank Marketing Prediction** project!
-This web application is designed to predict whether a client is likely to subscribe to a term deposit based on several factors like contract duration, employee variation rate, and client age.
+This web application is designed to predict whether a client is likely to subscribe to a term deposit based on several factors like contact duration, employee variation rate, and client age.

 ## 🚀 Getting Started